primatejs/primate/docs/modules/go.md

 # Go

-This binding introduces support for routes written in Golang.
+This backend introduces support for routes written in Golang.

 ## Install

-`npm install @primate/binding`
+`npm install @primate/go`

 In addition, your system needs to have the `go` executable in its path, as it is used to compile the Go routes into Wasm.